24th Marine Expeditionary Unit: 1990s

-Global War on Terror
+Global War on Terrorism

-On September 11, 2001, while the 24th MEU was on deployment in the Mediterranean Sea not too far from the coast of Cyprus, United Airlines Flight 93 and American Airlines Flight 11 crash into the World Trade Center in the Financial District of Lower Manhattan, New York City, United States.
-Prior to the events of September 11, 2001, the 24th MEU was scheduled to be relieved by the 26th MEU in October of 2001.
+On April 25, 2001, USS Kearsarge ARG and 24th MEU began its deployment, where the ship hosted the annual USO Gala in Naples, Italy, participated in several large amphibious operations (Trident D'OR, Alexander the Great and Albanian Phibliex), and provided support to the president of the United States during the G8 Summit in Genoa, Italy.
+On Sept.
+11, 2001, Kearsarge and the 24th MEU were underway in the Mediterranean Sea as the World Trade Centers and Pentagon were attacked by terrorists (United Airlines Flight 93 and American Airlines Flight 11 crashed into the World Trade Center in the Financial District of Lower Manhattan, New York City, United States).
+Prior to the events of September 11, 2001, the 24th MEU was scheduled to be relieved by the 26th MEU in October 2001.
+During this deployment, Marines & Sailors on the USS Kearsarge visited 12 ports in seven different countries.
+Amphibious Ready Group (ARG) ships USS Kearsarge, USS Ponce and USS Carter Hall returned home on Oct.
+15, 2001.
+24th MEU (SOC), Battalion Landing Team 2/8 (BLT 2/8), Marine Medium Helicopter Squadron 266 (HMM 266), MEU SERVICE SUPPORT GROUP 24 (MSSG 24).

 In August 2002, the 24th MEU departed Marine Corps Base Camp Lejeune.
 During its nine-month deployment, the MEU participated in Operation Dynamic Response in Kosovo and Operation Iraqi Freedom before returning home in May 2003.

 In July 2004, the MEU departed for Iraq again.
 The deployment marked the first time in recent history that an MEU did not deploy as part of an Amphibious Ready Group.
 Arriving in Iraq by plane and cargo ships, the MEU served as part of the 1st Marine Division.
 The MEU was responsible for stability and security in northern Babil and southern Baghdad provinces, reported safe havens for insurgents.
 The 24th MEU also helped secure the "Triangle of Death" for the first free Iraqi elections.

 On 18 July 2006, it was announced that the MEU, along with the Iwo Jima Expeditionary Strike Group, would be directed to Lebanon, to assist in the evacuation of U.S. nationals in Lebanon.
 U.S. nationals had become trapped in Lebanon, following a series of Israeli strikes which made the Beirut International Airport nonoperational, and similarly destroyed a number of major roads out of the country.

 In February 2008, the 24th MEU began deploying its Marines to Kandahar, Afghanistan.
 They began their combat operations in April 2008.
 Marines of the 24th MEU flooded into the Taliban-held town of Garmsir 29 April 2008, in Helmand province, in the first major American operation in the region in years.
 By 1 June 2008, the Taliban were pushed out of Garmser.
 By mid-July, after a month and a half of heavy combat, the Marines were reporting that they had killed over 400 Taliban fighters in the Garmser area.